ConYel/my_site_two/README.md

 It's kind of fun to do the impossible.
 - Walt Disney

 The mind that is anxious about future events is miserable.
 - Seneca

+Be specific with your words.
+The deal is in the detail.
+- Genie